Tuesday, October 28, 2025

 WHERE City IN ('New York');

-Remember our query with EXISTS?
-The one we used to find the list of customers who placed orders?
+Remember the query with EXISTS?
+The one used to find the list of customers who placed orders?
 Let’s now rewrite it using IN.
 As you can see, the result is the same.

-It is obvious that subqueries with IN are more intuitive, however, they’re slower and less efficient than the same queries written with EXISTS when it comes to large datasets.
+No doubt, subqueries with IN are more intuitive; however, they’re slower and less efficient than the same queries written with EXISTS when it comes to large datasets.

-We should also mention other major differences between the two operators:
+In addition to this, here are other significant differences between the two operators:

 • The output of the subquery with EXISTS can be either TRUE or FALSE, whereas the output of IN can be TRUE, FALSE, or NULL.

-• The database engine stops checking rows for the EXISTS once it finds at least one matching row, for the IN, however, it scans every row for the specified value.
+• The database engine stops checking rows for the EXISTS once it finds at least one matching row; for the IN, it scans every row for the specified value.

-• Null values returned by subquery that is compared to the outer statement using IN or NOT IN return UNKNOWN.
-Thus, using null values with IN can lead to unexpected results.
+• Null values returned by a subquery that is compared to the outer statement using IN or NOT IN return UNKNOWN.
+Thus, using NULL values with IN can lead to unexpected results.

 SQL Server NOT IN vs NOT EXISTS